SalomePlatform/yacs/doc/calcium.rst

-Utilisation de l'option –-module
+Using the --module option.
 ################################

-Cette option permet de limiter le chargement des modules à la liste indiquée en ligne de commande (elle suppose que l'environnement de l'utilisateur indique la localisation des modules).
+This option limits loading of modules to the list indicated in the command line (it assumes that the user’s environment indicates the location of the modules).

 ::

     ./runAppli  --module=YACS,CALCIUM_TESTS

-Le lancement d'un couplage simple via un script python
+Running a simple coupling through a python script
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

-La création des composants et la connexion de leurs ports peuvent être effectuées via une session salome python.
+Components can be created and their ports can be connected using a Python Salome session.

-Le script CAS_1.py charge des instances des composants ECODE, SCODE et ESPION, connecte leurs ports, réalise les configurations nécessaires et s'occupe de lancer les exécutions.
+The script CAS_1.py loads instances of the ECODE, SCODE and ESPION components, connects their ports, makes the necessary configurations and starts executions.

-Voici un extrait du fichier CAS_1.py :
+The following is an extract from the CAS_1.py file:

 ::